KhanzadaSalman/iris-flower-classification/README.md

-# Iris Flower Classification Project 🌸
+Iris Flower Classification

-This project builds a Naive Bayes classifier to predict Iris flower species based on sepal and petal measurements.
+This project implements a Naive Bayes classifier to predict Iris flower species based on sepal and petal measurements.

+Purpose: Showcase supervised machine learning on the classic Iris dataset.
-### Tools Used:
+Tools Used: Python, Pandas, Scikit-learn
-- Python
-- Pandas
-- Scikit-learn

-### Performance:
-- Accuracy: 96%
+Methods:

+Data preprocessing

+Train-test split

+Naive Bayes classification

+Model evaluation using standard ML metrics

+Future Work: Extend the project by experimenting with other models (Logistic Regression, Random Forest, SVM) and adding data visualization.